Quick tips and health benefits of power naps

 Power naps that exceed 20 minutes can increase sleep inertia, or in layman’s terms — give you that heavy feeling after you wake up.
 Sleep inertia happens when you awake from a deep sleep.
 “Taking longer naps on a regular basis has also been correlated with negative health outcomes, including increased cardiovascular risk, cognitive decline and increased mortality,” says Rångtell.

 Experts tell us that maximum recharging during a power nap is achieved by going from stage 1 sleep (that lovely ‘drifting off’ feeling) to stage 2 (slowdown of brain activity).
 To ensure you are hitting the power nap ‘sweet spot,’ set your alarm for 15-20 minutes.
 The exception to this rule is if you’re sleep-deprived and have the luxury of being able to nap long enough to complete a full sleep cycle, which is at least 90 minutes.

-Dr. Rångtell suggests that you think about why you feel a need to nap.
+Beyond all these health benefits, Dr. Rångtell suggests that you think about why you feel a need to take a power nap.
 Are you usually very tired during the day?
-Taking a nap when you haven’t slept well the night before can feel relieving in the short term, but for the long term, is there anything in your sleep habits and routines that you can improve in order to promote healthy night sleep and to decrease daytime sleepiness?
-She recommends seeking professional help to rule out sleep disorders or other diseases if you are experiencing sleep problems or fatigue during most of your days.
+Taking a nap when you haven’t slept well the night before can be a relief in the short term, but for the long term, is there anything in your sleep habits and routines that you can improve in order to promote a healthy night’s sleep and to decrease daytime sleepiness?
+She recommends seeking professional help to rule out sleep disorders or other diseases if you are experiencing sleep problems or fatigue on most days.